 CST 330 The Gospel according to John (3) M

 An intensive investigation of the Fourth Gospel, highlighting the significance of its literary structure and its rich theological and thematic texture.
-Prerequisite: Previous New Testament coursework.
+Prerequisite: CST 130 or CST 230.

 CST 331 The Parables of Jesus (3) M